jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/Script Debugging Techniques.md

+# Script Debugging Techniques

-1. Enable debugging mode
+## 1. Enable debugging mode

 The first step in debugging a bash script is to enable debugging mode.
 You can do this in two ways:

-a) Add the -x option when running the script:
+- Add the -x option when running the script:

 ```bash
 bash -x your_script.sh
 ```

-b) Add the set -x command at the beginning of your script:
+- Add the set -x command at the beginning of your script:

 ```bash
 #!/bin/bash